nollenr/CloudFormationEC2/README.md

 # TODO
 1.  create an additional user
 2.  create a cert - what am I going to do for other regions?
 Can I export and have user copy the export as a parameter?
-Certificate Manager!!
+KMS
 3.  copy the cert to all following clusters via new user
 4.  create node certs
 5.  additional copy